kstenerud/concise-encoding/cbe-specification.md

 |  fe  | 32-bit Length | [32-bit unsigned integer] |
 |  ff  | 64-bit Length | [64-bit unsigned integer] |

-There are also specialized forms for byte array lengths 15 and under, where the length is encoded into the type field.
+There are also specialized forms for byte array lengths 0-15, where the length is encoded into the type field.

 Examples: